michellab/a3fe/README.md

 **A**utomated **A**daptive **A**bsolute alchemical **F**ree **E**nergy calculator.
 A package for running adaptive alchemical absolute binding free energy calculations with SOMD (distributed within [sire](https://sire.openbiosim.org/)) using adaptive protocols based on an ensemble of simulations.
 This requires the SLURM scheduling system.
 Please see the [**documentation**](https://a3fe.readthedocs.io/en/latest/?badge=latest).

-For details of the algorithms and testing, please see the assocated prerint:
+For details of the algorithms and testing, please see the assocated paper:

-**Clark, F.; Robb, G.; Cole, D.; Michel, J. Automated Adaptive Absolute Binding Free Energy Calculations.
-ChemRxiv June 18, 2024. https://doi.org/10.26434/chemrxiv-2024-3ft7f.**
+**Clark, F.; Robb, G. R.; Cole, D. J.; Michel, J. Automated Adaptive Absolute Binding Free Energy Calculations.
+J. Chem.
+Theory Comput.
+2024, 20 (18), 7806–7828. https://doi.org/10.1021/acs.jctc.4c00806.**

 ### Installation